-At the time of the Cold War the African National Congress (ANC) was seen in the western public eye as a communist movement in Southern Africa.
+At the time of the Cold War, the African National Congress (ANC) was seen in the western public eye as a communist movement in Southern Africa.
 It was beneficial for the capitalist west to keep the ‘apartheid’ regime in place to prevent any communist takeover and counteract the influence of the USSR.
-It was only after the fall of communism in Russia that the west finally pushed for the end of ‘apartheid’ as it was no longer favourable or necessary to their interests.
+It was only after the fall of communism in Russia that the West finally pushed for the end of ‘apartheid’ as it was no longer favorable or necessary to their interests.

 Mandela: the politician

 The early collaboration of the ANC with the Communists was a marriage of convenience for a movement that had few friends.
 The South African Communist Party and its patrons in Russia and China were a source of money and weapons for the largely feckless armed struggle, and for many, it meant solidarity with a cause larger than South Africa.
 Communist ideology undoubtedly seeped into the ANC, where it became part of a uniquely (South) African cocktail of African nationalism, Black Consciousness, and religious liberalism.

 Mandela, as any good politician, was a compromiser.
 Was this a sign of shrewd opportunism or rather 'realpolitik' and reality-based pragmatism?

 In the negotiations to end white rule, in the writing of a new South African constitution, and finally in governing, the faction of nationalizers and vengeance seekers lost out to the compromisers.
 For once.

 The prevailing doctrine was whatever worked to advance the cause of South Africa governed by South Africans.
 This was true of Mandela and equally true of his successor, Thabo Mbeki.
 The current president, Jacob Zuma, seems to have no ideology at all except self-enrichment.

 Ideology implies principles.
 One is able to compromise without compromising its ideology, core values, or long-term objectives.
 Mandela did just that.